Slimsnapz/MTN-stock-analysis-deep-learning/README.md

 The predictions of the model on both the training and test set plotted against the actual data are also displayed below.
 ![](Screenshot(638).png)

+##Conclusion
+The MTN Stock Analysis project serves as a comprehensive exploration of MTN Nigeria's stock data, employing advanced machine learning techniques to forecast future stock prices.
+By integrating time series data preprocessing, visualization, and LSTM modeling, this project aims to provide valuable insights and predictions to aid investors and stakeholders in making informed decisions.

+For detailed implementation and code snippets, please refer to the project repository.